logic2333/climate-clustering/vegetation_14/readme.txt

 This dataset uses Most likely IGBP class layer in the original HDF file for year 2019.
-Original data access: https://lpdaac.usgs.gov/products/mcd12c1v006/ The layer is downsampled and clipped with QGIS using Nearest Neighbor algorithm.
+Original data access: https://lpdaac.usgs.gov/products/mcd12c1v006/ The layer is downsampled and clipped with QGIS using Mode method.

 This layer originally classifies global land into 16 vegetation categories.
 Urban areas, unrelated to climate, are ignored(assigned as ocean/water body).